The Clubman was developed through BMC’s want to expand the Mini concept, without spending too much money.

 For the Mini, his task was simple: to produce a re-styled model to replace the Riley Elf and Wolseley Hornet at the top end of the range, with lower production costs.
 The Elf/Hornet was produced at a rate of only 125 per week and was subtly different to the rest of the Mini range.
-The resulting car, known as the Mini Clubman, had a longer nose in the same style as its bigger brother, the Austin Maxi.
+The resulting car, which was given the development code ADO20, and eventually known as the Mini Clubman, had a longer nose in the same style as its bigger brother, the Austin Maxi.

 Haynes also designed a revised rear end for the Mini, but management had second thoughts.
 The interior was designed by Paul Hughes, the three-spoke steering wheel (shown right) being pure Mk1/2 Cortina in concept, while the instrument binnacle was to survive until the demise of the Mini in 2000.
 Alec Issigonis believed in function over style and, although his concept might have caused problems for the ADO17 Landcrab and the Maxi, for the original Mini it was perfect.

 The Mini Clubman was a case of style over function, for the only benefit of the longer nose was easier engine access, and it was in fact aerodynamically inferior to that of the original.
 But before dismissing the Clubman as an unnecessary diversion one should remember that Roy Haynes knew what he was doing.

 By 1969, the Mini had been on the market for ten years – relatively unchanged.
 In that time, Ford had produced both the Mk1 and Mk2 Cortinas, the Anglia and its replacement the Mk1 Escort.
 By motor industry standards the Mini was long overdue for replacement or, at the very least, a facelift.
 After all, the car’s status as an icon would not become clear until the 1990s…